havet/TMX2Moses/README.md

 The software has been tested mainly on TMX-files created with OmegaT, but it works with TMX-files created with other CAT-tools (Computer Aided Translation) as well.

 Please read the QuickStart if you would like to test the program.
 You can test on the TMX-file example_en-sv-omegat.tmx (a translation to Swedish of a Wikipedia article on translation) or your own TMX-file.
 If you enter the name of a folder all TMX-files in the folder will be processed.

+Contributions are welcome.
+Just make a fork, make a pull request and I will merge as soon as possible.